ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

          In the context of Word2Vec, $s$ is the embedding size of the word vectors, chosen beforehand, and $V$ is the number of unique words in the corpus.
 >2.
 Calculate the gradient of the loss function over the entirety of the training data set.
 The parameters, $\theta$, become itself mines the calculated gradient with a learning rate.
 >$$ \theta = \theta - \alpha \nabla_{\theta}(L(\theta|X,Y)$$
 >3.
 Repeat step 2 until some convergence rule is achieved.
-This typically is a set number of
+This typically is a set number of iterations

 The first step in SGD is to choose a starting point for the parameters.
 Typically,
 # 2&nbsp;&nbsp;&nbsp;&nbsp;Intro to Doc2Vec